-Within this broader Output, eligible activities under this Call for Proposal must focus on inclusive access to health services, as relevant to the upgraded facilities:
+Within this broader Output, eligible activities under this Call for Proposal must focus on inclusive access to health and education services, as relevant to the upgraded facilities:

-- Define opportunities/modalities for local community awareness campaigns and local consultation and feedback mechanisms on inclusive access to health services, including conflictsensitive messaging and communication modalities, through consultations with Municipalities and local stakeholders; - 2.
+- Define opportunities/modalities for local community awareness campaigns and local consultation and feedback mechanisms on inclusive access to basic services (health and education), including conflictsensitive messaging and communication modalities, through consultations with Municipalities and local stakeholders; - 2.
 Compile the final list of awareness/sensitisation activities for the selected communities; - 3.
 Organise and conduct workshops, training and information campaigns.